 Mr. Meyers also has an active commercial litigation practice in which he advises clients in contract negotiations, structuring transactions, business torts, governance, copyright, trademark and related disputes.

 Prior to joining Sedgwick, Mr. Meyers spent 11 years in the Global Insurance Group of an AmLaw 100 firm.
 Resident in the firm’s Seattle office, Mr. Meyers handled and managed cases that arose in several different jurisdictions, including Washington, Oregon, California, New York, New Jersey, Texas, Illinois, Colorado, Idaho, and Hawaii.

 Ricardo Echeverria, Esq.

-Shernoff Bidart Echeverria Bentley
+Shernoff Bidart Echeverria LLP